refmdio/charts/refmd/README.md

 # RefMD Helm Chart

-This chart deploys the RefMD collaborative markdown platform comprised of the API, web application, and an optional bundled PostgreSQL database.
+This chart deploys the RefMD collaborative markdown platform with a high-availability layout covering the API, web application, Redis, MinIO object storage, and an optional bundled PostgreSQL database.

 ## Installing the Chart